 And there it is!
 No-brainer tools for your crowdfunding launch.

-For more recommended tools, check out the Toolkit.
-I frequently test and update the list with the most recommended tools.
+For more recommended tools, check out the resources I have on hand.
+I frequently update the list with the most recommended tools and resources for you.

 If you found this article interesting, I would love for you to share on Twitter!